 West Nile Virus (WNV) has been detected in dead birds of at least 138 species.
-Although birds, particularly crows and jays, infected with WN virus can die or become ill, most infected birds do survive.
+Although birds, particularly crows and jays, infected with the WNV virus can die or become ill, most infected birds do survive.

 There is no evidence that a person can get WNV from handling live or dead infected birds.
 Persons should avoid bare-handed contact when handling any dead animals, and use gloves or double plastic bags to place the bird carcass in a garbage bag.